 You will be a better employee when you come back.

 And, you will be investing in your relationships.

 You will find greater contentment with your life because you won’t be a slave to the day-to-day life.

 Take steps today to plan your next vacation or staycation.
 And reap the benefits that come along with it.

 Jason Wilkinson helps people find healthy rhythms between work and rest through individual and marriage counseling at Wellspace Counseling.
-Wellspace Counseling provides services the communities of Tualatin, Lake Oswego, Portland, and is able to see people throughout Oregon through the use of online counseling.
+Wellspace Counseling provides services the communities of Tigard, Lake Oswego, Tualatin, and Portland, and is able to see people throughout Oregon through the use of online counseling.